ikbalkazanc/Asp.NetCore-Security/README.md

 We can access by right click web project file then choice `Manage Users Secrets` so to top secret file.
 Now, We can write secret contexts inside of `appsettings.json` to this json file.
 Asp.NET Core add `secrets.json` inside to `appsettings.json` in compile time.
 Thinkable like one file.

 ## CORS (Cross-Origin Resource Sharing)
 in sum, Permission is required to pass through CORS. in conclusion not its dad's farm.
 We need to a policy key for permission.
 We can define CORS in `Startup.cs` services.
+Then require add inside middleware layer like this `app.UseCors("AllowSites");`.
 ````csharp
 public void ConfigureServices(IServiceCollection services)
 {